dankmrpanda/canvas-notifier/README.md

 # Canvas Notifier

+# please look at the dev branch for a more updated and maintained version of the bot

 Canvas Notifier is a Discord bot that monitors a Canvas course and posts updates to your Discord server.
 It can announce new assignments, send reminders before due dates and lets users create custom reminders through slash commands.

 ## Features